dezinux/dzinux/README.md

-# Dzinux — A clean, ultra-lightweight WordPress theme with zero bloat and full Elementor compatibility.
+# D'zinux — A clean, ultra-lightweight WordPress theme with zero bloat and full Elementor compatibility.

-Dzinux is an ultra-minimal WordPress theme designed to be fast, lightweight, and fully compatible with Elementor.
+D'zinux is an ultra-minimal WordPress theme designed to be fast, lightweight, and fully compatible with Elementor.
 It focuses on clean markup, essential features only, and zero unnecessary code — giving you a pure blank canvas for building high-performance websites.

 ## 🚀 Features